Adjusting the HTML markup in PHP has always been a struggle, but WordPress 6.2 makes it a breeze with the WP_HTML_Tag_Processor API.

 );

-if ( $p->next_tag( $query ) ) {
+$p->next_tag$query ) ) {

 }

-echo $p->get_updated_html();
+echo

 Reading HTML attributes

-You can read the selected tag’s name and attributes using $p->get_tag()
+You can read the selected tag’s name and attributes using $p->get_tag() and $p->get_attribute($name).
+Notice how the HTML entities are automatically decoded:

 <?php

-$html = '<h1 title="Tag Processor Tutorial <3"></h1>';
+'<h1 title="Tag Processor Tutorial &lt;3"></h1>';

-$p = new WP_HTML_Tag_Processor( $html );
+$p = new WP_HTML_Tag_Processor$html );

 // Select h1: